Praveeniitkgp/Digital-Image-Processing-Algorithms/README.md

-#This README.md file consolidates all the commands needed to run each part of this image processing #assignment.
+#This README.md file consolidates all the commands needed to run each part of this image processing.